 The FSA Student Scholarships - Criminal Justice Field

 The FSA Student Scholarships were created in 1993 for students wanting to follow in their parent’s footsteps and are studying for a career in law enforcement, corrections or another criminal justice field.
-To be eligible, students must have at least one parent working full-time for a Florida sheriff’s office and submit a five-page application and essay describing how their parent motivated them to choose law enforcement as their future career.
+To be eligible, students must have at least one parent working full-time for a Florida sheriff’s office and submit an application and an original essay with the following prompt: "Has your parent or guardian motivated you to choose law enforcement, corrections or criminal justice as your future career?
+If so, in what way?
+If not, who or what has motivated you?"
 Applicants must be attending a regionally accredited community college, college or university in the school term to begin in the fall semester.
 Students will be reviewed on three components: application, essay and reference letters.
-Each scholarship is worth $1,000.